ibmdcb/k8s-serviceroute-conrtoller/README.md

   <img src="docs/images/route_as_a_service.jpg"/>
 </p>

-**Note:** The copying of services from the application cluster to the istio-cluster is compatible with the [Multi-Cluster Services API proposal](https://github.com/kubernetes/enhancements/issues/1645)
+**Note:** The copying of services from the application cluster to the istio-cluster is compatible with the [Multi-Cluster Services API proposal](https://github.com/kubernetes/enhancements/issues/1645).
+It requires pods being routable between clusters.

 ## Details